MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     if (!subscribed) {
 	    subscribed = true;
     }
-    // Print a message to the console to indicate that a subscription is established and that Misty is obtaining pose console.log("1 - Subscribed to SelfState, getting pose");
+    // Print a message to indicate the subscription
+    // is established and Misty is obtaining pose. console.log("1 - Subscribed to SelfState, getting pose");
 }
 ```